nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 //& TO REVIEW IF EDITS IS OKAY
-## What is considered as invalid contacts
+## What is considered as Invalid Contacts

 There must not be duplicate fields.
 For example, if there are contacts with the following data: